MoniMurray/shopping-list/README.md

 I found Dee Mc's YouTube videos on creating a [Django Recipe Sharing tutorial](https://www.youtube.com/watch?v=E9eWdZTpiGA&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=4) useful to solidify what had been taught on the FSF Django module as she explained similar aspects in a different way that made sense to me.
 For example, Dee Mc uses Django to load static files such as style.css using the curly braces syntax which I am already using for all href links throughout the project, and once I saw this it made perfect sense to extend this syntax to use within the head tags of of my templates.
 Another conditional statement used on this Recipe Sharing tutorial was the one adding the 'active' class to the navigation bar which I also included in this Project.

+- when I researched how to fix the Login bug which is documented in my [TESTING.md](TESTING.md) file under 'Manual Testing', I once again found this tutorial particularly useful in its explanation of Mixins and how and where to apply them.

 Reverse_lazy tool was referenced in [this YouTube video](https://www.youtube.com/watch?v=RwWhQTSV44Q) which is a tool I imported from django.urls and used in my Create function to return the user to the home page upon successfully adding a new item to the shopping list.

 Though ultimately not an ideal fix to how to scroll my user's shopping list, [this Stack Overflow](https://stackoverflow.com/questions/21168521/table-fixed-header-and-scrollable-body) question and the answers provided helped me to troubleshoot how to best display the shopping list in a table.

+In order to make my table responsive at small screen sizes I added a CSS breakpoint to screens with a max-width of 600px to hide the row of table headers, and display the table rows as table columns instead, removing the need for horizontal scrolling for the application user.
+I used Javascript to look for heading cells in a thead element, and reassign them as HTML attributes to data cells in a tbody element.
+Using the breakpoint in CSS, I hide the row of table headers, rearrange the table rows into columns, and add the content of the rows to each data cell.
+I used the code in this [wpDataTables article](https://wpdatatables.com/how-to-make-a-table-responsive/) to achieve this responsiveness.

 Tutor Support helped me to understand how to create an inline view of a model within the Admin section by sharing [this letscodemore link](https://www.letscodemore.com/blog/django-inline-admin-with-examples/).

 Due to the requirment to have custom user messages throughout this project I could not use standard Django 403 error message to return an error to the users of The Shopping List as it was too generic.
 Instead I created a [custom 403 template](https://stackoverflow.com/questions/31981239/django-custom-403-template) to relay a very simple but more elegant 403 forbidden error message where required.
+It may never be needed, but will maintain the Users connection with the application if it is.

 Fixing the footer to the bottom of the page was achieved using [this SO link](https://stackoverflow.com/questions/10099422/flushing-footer-to-bottom-of-the-page-twitter-bootstrap).

-In order to make my table responsive at small screen sizes I added a CSS breakpoint to screens with a max-width of 600px to hide the row of table headers, and display the table rows as table columns instead, removing the need for horizontal scrolling for the application user.
-I used javascript to look for heading cells in a thead element, and reassign them as HTML attributes to data cells in a tbody element.
-Using the breakpoint in CSS, I hide the row of table headers, rearrange the table rows into columns, and add the content of the rows to each data cell.
-I used the code in this [wpDataTables article](https://wpdatatables.com/how-to-make-a-table-responsive/).

 Searching for items on The Shopping List and filtering the list by category is an important feature in my design.
 When researching the way to use Django's filter method I Googled and found [this django filter package article](https://www.codechit.com/django-filter-search-form-guide/) which initially I thought would be very useful, until I realised that I could extend the filter method I was already using in my application to display the current logged in user's list.
 As as result the django filter package was installed but not subsequently used.